Sylvexia/dl_cnn_hw1/report.md

 From the loss and accuracy, it shows that the overfitting problem is reduced, and it seems we can train futher without much hesitation.

+~~Edit: Arguably the learning rate was too large or weight decay too small? should've done more ablation study but I'm lazy and running out of time~~

 Now changing the epoch from 50 to 100:

 Here's the cifar10 result: